The DLCL has moved to a new website: dlcl.stanford.edu.

-The Division of Literatures, Cultures, and Languages (DLCL) combines five departments: Comparative Literature, French & Italian, German Studies, Iberian and Latin American Cultures, and Slavic Languages and Literatures.
+The Division of Literatures, Cultures, and Languages (DLCL) combines five departments: Comparative Literature, French and Italian, German Studies, Iberian and Latin American Cultures, and Slavic Languages and Literatures.
 Each of these departments offers one or more B.A. degree programs, as well as undergraduate minors.
-The DLCL also offers a minor in Modern Languages, which allows students to study two languages and literatures.
+The DLCL also offers unique minors that are independent of its five department: (1) The Modern Languages minor allows students to study two languages and literatures; (2) The Translation Studies minor; (3) MELLC minor (Middle Eastern Languages, Literatures, and Cultures).
 Please see below for a complete list of degree programs.

 If you are a Stanford student and are interested in a major or minor please see Declaring the Major or Minor.
 If you are not a student at Stanford yet, please refer to Stanford Undergraduate Admission.

-Each program has its own peculiar features and set of requirements.
+Each program has its own unique features and set of requirements.
 Please refer to the following pages for detailed descriptions:

 Major (Bachelor of Arts)

 |Comparative Literature||Comparative Literature|

 |French and Italian||French and Italian|

 |German Studies||German Studies|

 |Iberian and Latin American Cultures (ILAC)||Iberian and Latin American Cultures (ILAC)|